Connect with us

 They ended up finishing in 3rd with 82 points and lost in the playoff semi final to Millwall.
 Sheffield United were champions with 100 points.

-These days, the club are playing in the National League North, of which they sit 4th, 4 points from the league leaders Curzon Ashton.
+These days, the club are playing in the National League, of which they sit 6th, with 43 points from 22 games played.

 2017 – WIGAN ATHLETIC